nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 >    * `MM` is a two-digit number representing the month
 >    * `YYYY` is a four-digit number representing the year

+> ⚠️ Amount has a maximum of $21,474,836.47 and will be rounded down to 2 decimal places!

 Example of usage:

 You had dinner at Haidilao for $500.
 To add it to rainyDay, the following command can be provided to rainyDay: